hudson2-plugins/jobcreator-tool/README.md

 Advanced topics: Properties propagation
 ----------------------------------------

-Progagation of properties is a way to specify a property on a jbo but also have it apply for upstream or downstream jobs.
+Propagation of properties is a way to specify a property on a job but also have it apply for upstream or downstream jobs.
 Assuming the following job chain A -> B -> C -> D and we have a job parameter for specifying full or partial deployment.
 In this case we could specify the following properties in the pipeline specification